mohitmjjain101/ionenergy_server/README.md

 Now Upload File from react aPPLICATION

-I am also attaching postman collection to test the API for refrences.
+I am also attaching postman collection to test the API for refrences. name of file ionenergy.postman_collection.json